Nicolò Zaniolo: Style of play

-He can even play out on the flanks, due to his goalscoring abilities, ability to create chances for teammates, the breadth he provides, and the attacking threat he poses with his striking ability from distance and penchant for making late runs.
-A talented player, he was once considered one of Italy's and Europe's most promising young prospects.
+He can also play out on the flanks, offering versatility across the front line.
+His ability to contribute in wide areas is supported by his goal threat, chance creation, and tendency to make late runs into the box.
+He has shown a capability to strike from distance on occasion.
+Once considered one of Italy's more promising young prospects, his early reputation suggested significant potential at the European level.

 Personal life

 Zaniolo is the son of Igor Zaniolo, a former professional footballer who played as a forward in Serie B and Serie C. He has a son, Tommaso, born in 2021 to his former girlfriend Sara Scaperrotta.

 The pair broke up in 2020 before the birth of their son and later got back together in 2024.